Famous Vermont People & VT Celebrities

-Born in Vermont, Arthur practiced law in New York before moving on to vice-presidency and, six monthes later, to succeed James Garfield as President of the United States after Garfield’s assassination.
+Born in Vermont, Arthur practiced law in New York before moving on to vice-presidency and, six months later, to succeed James Garfield as President of the United States after Garfield’s assassination.

 Orson Bean Burlington, VT

 Born on Independence Day in Vermont, Coolidge went on to become active in Massachusetts politics before becoming the 30th President of the United States.
-During his presidential term, Coolidge successfully and dramatically lowered taxes, boosted the economy, and restored public confidence in the federal government after the scandalous terms of Hoover.
+During his presidential term, Coolidge successfully and dramatically lowered taxes, boosted the economy, and restored public confidence in the federal government after the scandal-plagued term of President Warren G. Harding.
+Calvin Coolidge was the only U.S. president to be sworn in by his own father.
 His homestead is a Vermont Historic Site and is open to the public.

-Inventor and blacksmith Thomas Davenport was born in Williamstown Vermont and ived in Forest Dale.
-In 1834, Davenport developed the earliest battery-powered electric motor, which later paved the way to the development of streetcars.
-He received the first ever patent on an electric machine in 1837.
+Inventor and blacksmith Thomas Davenport was born in Williamstown Vermont and lived in Forest Dale.
+In 1834, Davenport developed the earliest battery-powered electric motor, which later paved the way for the development of streetcars.
+He received the first-ever patent on an electric machine in 1837.

-Born in Montpelier, John Dewery went on to achieve the highest ranking position in the US Navy – he was the only Admiral of the Navy and was in active duty during the Civil War.
+Born in Montpelier, George Dewey went on to achieve the highest-ranking position in the US Navy – he was the only Admiral of the Navy and was in active duty during the Civil War.
 He is most famous for his win at the Battle of Manila Bay during the Spanish-American War.
 Dewey played a role in the Battles of Fort Jackson and St. Philip, the Capture of New Orleans, the Battle of Port Hudson, and the Battle of Fort Fisher.